Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 Now, you can’t finish up your 24hrs in Glasgow without a trip to the pub to fill up on local favorites.

-One thing I miss from being at home is good pub food – as much as I love the US, it’s been a struggle when it comes to pubs!
+One thing I miss from being at home in Australia is good pub food – as much as I love the US, it’s been a struggle when it comes to pubs!

 Our favorite was The Drum & Monkey, a great local pub with seating in the back if you want a sit-down meal.
 They’ve got an amazing beef pie (with pastry that melts in your mouth) and a great selection of local Scottish favorites (including Haggis, Neeps, and Tatties!)